KAVY-OP/PROJECT-3-IT-206/README.md

 ## 🎯 Objectives Fulfilled

 - Cloned and understood the project (`2048-master`)
-- Investigated code structure and game logic with help from LLM tools
+- Investigated game logic with help from LLM tools
 - Performed **breadth-wise and depth-wise analysis**
 - Documented findings in this README and markdown presentation
 <!-- - (Optional) Attempted bug/PR contribution (if applicable) -->